kolkhis/tech-notes/hashicorp/terraform/proxmox-terraform.md

     - This will output a table containing the `full-tokenid`, info, and the value (the token itself).
 The `full-tokenid` follows the pattern `user@realm!token-id`, so in my case `terraform@pve!tf-token`.
+    - Privilege separation will require us to configure the ACL by adding a role to the token itself.
+If it's on (default), the token will inherit the privileges of the user it belongs to.

 5. Verify the token has been created.
    ```bash